Surviving Bipolar is a series about how bipolar has steered my life.

 Who am I?

 Mental illness is part of my daily life.
-I was diagnosed with Bipolar Disorder in the spring of 1995, though, as I will share in the course of this series, Bipolar has colored nearly every day of my life.
-In addition, I have another chronic illness – Familial Mediterranean Fever.
+I was diagnosed with bipolar disorder in the spring of 1995.
+Looking back, bipolar has colored nearly every day of my life, including my childhood.

 Why Share My Story of Surviving Bipolar

-I can’t say if that was the right choice or the wrong choice, but it was the choice I felt was necessary at the time.
+I can’t say if that was the right choice or the wrong choice to hide my illness, but it’s the path I felt was right at the time.

 Life has a way of changing us, whether we live with mental illness or not.
-Watching my own changes and those of the people around me made me think that it was time I spoke up.
+Watching my own changes and those of the people around me made me realize it was time to speak up.

-You see, a few years ago now, a friend of mine committed suicide.
-He was not the first person I knew, and sadly, not the last.
-In fact, there are about fifteen people now on that list.
-His death was different, though, and it haunts me day and night.
+A few years ago, a friend of mine committed suicide.
+Let’s call him Jim.
+He was not the first person I lost to self-harm, and sadly, not the last.
+There are fifteen friends and family members now on that list.

-For a long time, I knew that my friend was fighting some sort of mental illness.
-A few times I tried to broach the subject, but I was quickly dissuaded when he didn’t want to talk about it.
+For a long time, I knew Jim was fighting some sort of mental illness.
+A few times I tried to broach the subject, but Jim refused to talk about it.
 I knew he was struggling, but I never forced the issue nor insisted he seek help.

-I was struggling at surviving bipolar, and I didn’t feel like I had the right to try to help anyone else.
+I was struggling to survive my own mental illness.
+It felt like I hadn’t earned the right to try to help anyone else.

 One Call Changes Everything

-It was just another day at the office when I got the call.
-My friend’s brother had found him earlier that morning.
-Within hours, our whole circle of friends had been informed, and many of us were grieving together.
+It was another day at the office when I got the call.
+Jim’s brother had found him earlier that morning.
+Within hours, our whole circle of friends heard the horrible news, and many of us were grieving together.

 I saw his mother a short time later.
 Not a young woman, the news destroyed her.
-Her health took a serious downturn, and within a couple of years we lost her as well.
-I believe she willed herself to death.
-She had suffered much loss in her life, but losing her favorite son that way, she never could recover.
+Her health took a serious downturn, and within a couple of years, we lost her as well.

 Facing an Internal Truth

-Then there was another terrible truth that tormented me.
-Thoughts of suicide were not uncommon for me.
-I’ll come back to this later in more detail, but I am one of those people who live with constant thoughts of killing myself.
-I always have a plan and know exactly what I would do.
+Thoughts of suicide were common for me.
+I’ll share more about this in future chapters, but I live with constant thoughts of killing myself.
+I always have a plan, though I hope I’ll never act on it.

-Now before you call a medical professional to have me committed, please understand that right now I have no plans to act on hurting myself.
-In fact, I can’t ever imagine reaching a point where I would ever carry out my plan.
-However, there is some security and comfort in having the plan.
+Before you call a medical professional to have me committed, please understand I have no plans to act on hurting myself.
+I can’t ever imagine reaching a point where I would ever carry out my plan.
+But, in a strange way, there is some security and comfort in having a plan.

-If you’ve never felt suicidal, that probably doesn’t make any sense.
+If you’ve never felt suicidal, it probably doesn’t make any sense.

-We don’t talk about this truth often.
+Most of us rarely discuss this truth.
 Many of us never talk about it at all.
-Those of us who do, only share those thoughts will a small group of people, usually only those who also understand the unhealthy need.
+Those who do, only share their dark impulses with a small group of people, and usually only with those who also understand the unhealthy need.

 Trying to Turn a Negative into a Positive

 As the weeks and months went by, something new started to grow in my mind.
-I couldn’t go back and save my friend no matter how hard I tried.
-I don’t have command of time, so that moment is gone forever.
+I couldn’t go back and save my friend, no matter how hard I tried.
+I’m not a time lord, so that moment is gone forever.

 I had to do something to help those people.
-If I could help just one, my life would mean something.
-If just one person could be saved, maybe I could let go of the pain of losing yet another friend to such an insidious enemy.
+I knew if I could help just one, my life would mean something.
+If even one person could be saved, maybe I could let go of the pain of losing yet another friend to such an insidious enemy.

 A Blog Is Born

-In addition, I live each day with chronic illness.
-Bipolar creates enough struggles, but I am also blessed to live with Familial Mediterranean Fever, a condition that causes constant pain and fatigue.
+Bipolar creates enough struggles, but I also contend with Familial Mediterranean Fever, a condition that causes constant pain and fatigue.

 Getting out on the streets to help people isn’t an option.
 I can’t start a foundation or a help line.
-I have no funds to speak of and little energy after I’m done with the things that must be done.
+There’s no cash in the bank ready to use to create a care center.

-As time ticked by, though, it dawned on me that maybe I could help others another way.
+As time ticked by, though, it dawned on me how I could help others another way.
 Maybe, just maybe, by sharing my story of surviving bipolar, another man, woman, friend, or child would get help before it was too late.

-I’ve always enjoyed writing, and the words usually come easy to me.
+I’ve always enjoyed writing, and the words usually come easy.
 The question was, would I be brave enough to share my story with the world?
-Could I live my Bipolar life for all the world to see?
+Could I live my bipolar life for all the world to see?